rust-lang/this-week-in-rust/drafts/2020-03-31-this-week-in-rust.md

 # Crate of the Week

-This week's crates is [flume](https://github.com/zesterer/flume), a fast multi-producer single-consumer channel.
+This week's crates is [async-recursion](https://github.com/dcchut/async-recursion), a macro to allow recursion in async functions.

-Thanks to [Vikrant](https://users.rust-lang.org/t/crate-of-the-week/2704/741) for the suggestion!
+Thanks to [Zicklag](https://users.rust-lang.org/t/crate-of-the-week/2704/744) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!